 - Post-Purchase Thank You and Tips

 Certain items you sell may require some how-to instructions, or otherwise warrant a targeted post-purchase message.
 For a flow triggered by your Placed Order metric, use a trigger filter to target the purchase of just a specific item to give these customers the personalized follow-up they need.

 Flow filters are useful when you'd like to target specific behaviors or attributes.
 Flow filters operate at the profile level, meaning they will evaluate whether or not someone qualifies based on properties about them or actions they have previously taken.

-Flow filters are checked when someone first enters a flow as well as before each flow takes place (e.g., before any email sends).
+Flow filters are checked when someone first enters a flow as well as before each action takes place (e.g., before any email or SMS sends or a profile property is updated).
 The one exception to this is the Skip anyone who has been in this flow at any time filter.
 This filter is only checked when someone enters the flow.
 To see who entered the flow but failed the flow filter before an action, navigate to Analytics (Last 30 Days) > Recipient Activity > Other.
 Here, you will find the Skipped: Fails Flow Filters bucket.

 Abandoned carts flows, for example, are built on the Started Checkout metric.
 The behavior you want to target, however, is when a customer starts a checkout and then abandons the process.
 This means you have to add a flow filter to target this specific behavior: Has placed order zero times since starting this flow.
 This will ensure that people only receive a flow email after they started a checkout but did not place an order.

 You can also use multiple filters if you'd like — the example below demonstrates a flow that would only send to people that have not placed an order since starting the flow and live in the United States.